Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Diffusive Growth

 \section{Diffusive Growth}

-In the previous sections we considered growing partitions (only deposition events were allowed).
-We investigated partitions of different types: arbitrary partitions, partitions with unequal parts (strict partitions), and generally partitions with height difference $\geq r$.
-The growth was always ballistic, see \eqref{xy:max}.
+In the previous sections, we have studied strictly growing partitions (only deposition events were allowed).
+We have investigated different types of partitions: arbitrary partitions, partitions with unequal parts, and generally partitions with height difference $\geq r$.
+In all examples, the growth is ballistic, see \eqref{xy:max}.

-One can allow both additions and removals of squares, requiring of course that the evolving Young diagram remains the Young diagram of the prescribed type.
-If the addition rate exceeds the evaporation rate, the growth remains ballistic.
+One can allow both additions and removals of squares, requiring that the evolving Young diagram remains the Young diagram of the prescribed type.
+If the addition rate exceeds the evaporation rate, the growth remains ballistic, and the limit shapes are the same as before up to a scaling factor.
 A qualitatively different diffusive growth occurs if additions and removals of squares proceed with equal rates.

-Figure \ref{Fig:Diff_growth} illustrates this process in the case of arbitrary partitions.
+Figure \ref{Fig:Diff_growth} illustrates the process with equal rates of additions and removals in the case of arbitrary partitions.
 The number of positions where new squares can be added always exceeds by one the number of positions from which squares can be removed.
 Hence the average area increases linearly in time:

-In the case of arbitrary partitions the above evolution process maps onto the symmetric simple exclusion process (SSEP) for which the diffusion equation, $n_t=n_{zz}$, provides the hydrodynamic description.
+In the case of arbitrary partitions the above evolution process maps onto the symmetric simple exclusion process (SSEP) for which the diffusion equation, $\rho_t=\rho_{zz}$, provides the hydrodynamic description.
 Solving this equation subject to the initial condition \eqref{IC:step} one gets

 which in conjunction with \eqref{yx} give the limit shape.